cs1302uga/cs1302-gallery/README.md

 [Maven](https://maven.apache.org/what-is-maven.html).
-As you are actively encouraged to create and document additional classes in order to create customized, reusable components (e.g., for dealing with the image views), it would be slightly tedious to use compile and run your code frequently.
+As you are actively encouraged to create and document additional classes in order to create customized, reusable components (e.g., for dealing with the image views), it would be slightly tedious to compile and run your code frequently.
 Instead, you can use Maven to more easily compile your code and handle dependencies (e.g., for the Gson library mentioned in the FAQ).
 Please see the "Project Structure" sub-section of the